FelixCenusa/OperatingSystems/README.md

 ## Additional Resources

-- Detailed PDF Report on Solutions for Part 1 and Part 2 avaliable in this repo
+- Detailed PDF Report on Solutions for Part 1 and Part 2 available in this repo